by Christopher M. Halleron

 In an attempt to keep the spirit of the parade alive, the Hoboken Irish Festival has evolved into an event that basically serves as the blueprint for everything discussed here.
 The annual event at Sinatra Park on Hoboken’s waterfront is a showcase of legitimate Irish-American culture, such as Irish sport, dance, music, and food.
 Furthermore, it has the direct support of organizations like Irish Network New Jersey and the Consulate General of Ireland, who have worked together to help foster a better representation of Irish-America here in Hoboken.

-This year’s event will be held May 19th.
-The open festival atmosphere and controlled drinking have yielded ZERO police incidents to date… that’s way less than 477.
+Held since 2012, the open festival atmosphere and controlled drinking have yielded ZERO police incidents to date… that’s way less than 477.

 Hoboken can have nice things if everyone involved works together toward a common goal.
 The idea that Hoboken is just now becoming a family town is frankly insulting to the thousands of families who used to participate not only in the Hoboken St. Patrick’s Day parade but scores of other cultural events and festivals that have been instrumental in honoring the city’s rich cultural foundation—one that is celebrated by all who live here today.